School of Physical Sciences and Computing

 Subject Areas: Astrophysics

-Dimitris Stamatellos is the Guild Research Fellow of Astrophysics at the Jeremiah Horrocks Institute.
+Dimitris Stamatellos is a Reader in Astrophysics at the Jeremiah Horrocks Institute.
 His research interests are wide covering star formation, exoplanets, planet formation and migration, brown dwarfs and low-mass stars, protoplanetary discs, binary stars, gravitational instabilities, computational hydrodynamics and radiative transfer.

-Dr Dimitris Stamatellos is the Guild Research Fellow of Astrophysics (permanent post) at UCLAN where he leads the "Theoretical Star formation & Exoplanets" group that consists of 1 post-doc, 2 PhD students and 1 MSc student.
-His work is mainly theoretical and computational, focusing on the study of the earliest stages of star and planet formation.
+Dr Dimitris Stamatellos is a Reader in Astrophysics at UCLAN where he leads the "Theoretical Star formation & Exoplanets" group that includes 3 PhD students His work is mainly theoretical and computational, focusing on the study of the earliest stages of star and planet formation.
 His group performs hydrodynamic simulations of star and planet formation using supercomputing facilities locally at UCLan and nationally (e.g. DIRAC).
-He has published 46 refereed publications (18 first author) & 18 non-refereed (13 first author), that have attracted more than 2500 citations (h-index: 25).
+He has published 51 refereed publications (19 first author) & 18 non-refereed (13 first author), that have attracted more ~ 2700 citations (h-index: 25).
 He is well known for his research on disc fragmentation and on brown dwarf formation.
 He has strong experience in analysing and visualising large amounts of computational data, programming within an astronomical context, developing of computational models, and using high performance computing.
 He is particularly interested in computational methods and their applications in astrophysics.
 He has developed an efficient method to capture the thermal and radiative effects in hydrodynamic simulations, that has been used by other groups around the world (e.g. Edinburgh, St Andrews, Beijing, Sheffield, London, Cologne, Munich).
 Dr Stamatellos has a strong record of student supervision (undergraduate and postgraduate students) and significant teaching experience.
 He has also established collaborations with East and Southeast Asian countries (China, Japan, S. Korea, Vietnam).
 He has been awarded two Royal Society International Exchanges Awards (for Japan and S. Korea).

 MacFarlane, Benjamin A and Stamatellos, Dimitris ORCID: 0000-0002-4502-8344 (2017) The structure of young embedded protostellar discs.
 Monthly Notices of the Royal Astronomical Society, 472 (4). pp. 3775-3788.